tve/tvenodes/Network.md

 Packet structure
 ----------------

-There are 6 classes of packets:
+There are 5 classes of packets:
  1. Node announcement packets
  1. Node initialization packets
- 1. Packets from a node to the management server
+ 1. Packets from a node to the management server (and possibly to other nodes)
  1. Packets from the management server to a node
- 1. Inter-node Broadcasts
  1. Acknowledgement packets

 The packets have the following format: